facebookresearch/audioseal/README.md

 ![fig](https://github.com/facebookresearch/audioseal/assets/1453243/5d8cd96f-47b5-4c34-a3fa-7af386ed59f2)

+# Updates:

+- 2024-03-09: We have updated our license to full MIT license (including the license for the model weights) !
+Now you can use AudioSeal in commercial application too !
+- 2024-02-29: AudioSeal 0.1.2 is out, with more bug fixes for resampled audios and updated notebooks

 # Abtract

 We introduce AudioSeal, a method for speech localized watermarking, with state-of-the-art robustness and detector speed.
 It jointly trains a generator that embeds a watermark in the audio, and a detector that detects the watermarked fragments in longer audios, even in the presence of editing.